harryli0088/express-lambda-example/README.md

 # express-lambda-example

-Following this tutorial to learn more about AWS Lambda and Serverless
+I followed this tutorial to learn more about AWS Lambda and Serverless functions https://www.sitepoint.com/a-guide-to-serverless-deployment-with-express-and-mongodb/

-https://www.sitepoint.com/a-guide-to-serverless-deployment-with-express-and-mongodb/
+I also modified the HTML/CSS and added a deploy script with esbuild (https://www.npmjs.com/package/esbuild).

 ## Getting Started
 1. Clone this repo